jcreigno/nodejs-scripts/README.md

 extractor(ac={})
 ----------------
 The constructor function creates a new `extractor`.
-Optionnaly pass an accumulator as parameters.
+Optionnaly pass an accumulator as parameter.

 .matches(regex, callback)